iq-motion-control/iq-module-communication-doc/docs/tutorials/vibration_and_jittering.rst

         Example of Oscillating Actuator Outputs Showing Impact of Flight Controller Vibrations

 The `actuator controls FFT <https://docs.px4.io/main/en/log/flight_review.html#actuator-controls-fft>`_ graph is also useful.
-Peaks on this graph indicate the frequency that the actuator outputs are oscillating at, and if they correspond with the peaks on the
-FFTs of the sensor data, that indicates that the oscillation of the outputs is likely due to vibration.
+Peaks on this graph indicate the frequency of the actuator outputs' oscillations.
+If they correspond with the peaks on the sensor data's FFTs , that indicates that the oscillation of the outputs is likely due to vibration.
 An example FFT graph is shown below, note how its peak is at a similar frequency to the peak on the acceleration FFT that was previously shown.

 .. figure:: ../_static/tutorial_images/vibration_tutorial/bad_actuator_fft.png
         :align: center